MattiP99/rt-assignment3-ROS/ReadMe.md

  	- To handle the autonomous driving, for sending the goal, receiving feedback fromth erobot while reaching the goal, for checking the timeout from the server

+# Possible Improvements:
+ - Implementation of a queue for letting the user to decide in advance a series of goal for the robot to reach
+ - Better use of asyncrhonous spinner
+ - Integration of actionserver function for a better response from this one